 Maybe the only way God could get through to my overwhelmed mommy brain was through the maddeningly-repetitive songs of a cartoon character meant for three-year-olds, but I’m glad He reached down through the laundry pile to get a hold of me.

 All of this reminded me just how important gratitude is and how easy it is to forget to count our blessings and find the good, especially in our hard moments and seasons.
 To model thankfulness for my kids, we got gratitude journals for Christmas this year.
 The one I got for our boys is no longer available, but this one is similar.
 I got myself this one.
 I’m hoping it will be a small step we can take toward a new tradition of daily gratitude.

-Click here to check out more lessons we can learn from Daniel Tiger in Part 2 of this series!
+Click here to check out what else we can learn from Daniel Tiger in Part 2 of this series!

 Subscribe today to be notified of new posts via email!